qhtjrmin/GPrimer/README.md

   - num_of_threads: the number of CPU threads exploited (in default 20)
   - num_of_gpus: the number of GPUs exploited (in default 1)
   - is_write_intermidate_files: whether it writes the intermidiate files (0: no, 1: yes, in default 0)
+  - buffer_size: the buffer utilization percetange(%) of main memory for linux sort (in default 30, do not write '%' together)
   - is_change_parameters_single: whether it changes the paramerters for single filtering (0: no, 1: yes, in default 0)
   - is_change_parameters_pair: whether it changes the parameters for pair filtering (0: no, 1: yes, in defaul 0)